-As shown in 3.1 International trends, the creation and use of carbon credits in recent years have been on an increasing trend internationally.
-In addition to utilizing credits for products and services, carbon offsetting in organizations or facilities is also carried out in manufacturers, IT companies, and others.
-These uses are voluntary, but corporate demand for carbon credits is also thought to be arising in partial use under national regulations such as CORSIA, carbon tax, and ETS, introduced in the previous section.
+The creation and use of carbon credits in recent years have been on an increasing trend internationally.
+In addition to utilizing credits for products and services, carbon offsetting in organizations or facilities is also carried out by manufacturers, IT companies, and others.
+These uses are voluntary, but corporate demand for carbon credits is also thought to be rising under national regulations such as CORSIA, carbon tax, and ETS, introduced in the previous section.